Are The District’s “Central Services” Costs The Charges Staff Represent?

 - See schedule B-10 at page 8 of the 2022-23 Budget.

-- We have deducted $1,000,000 of reported General Administration expenses which rather than being an expense represents a “transfer out” to the District’s Utility Fund5See the $1,000,000 “capital contribution” entry on schedule F-1 at page 19 of the 2022 Budget.
+- To make it easier to compare apples-to-apples, we have deducted $1,000,000 of reported General Administration expenses which rather than being an expense represents a “transfer out” to the District’s Utility Fund (see the $1,000,000 “capital contribution” entry on schedule F-1 at page 19 of the 2022 Budget).

 - See ¶I(a) at page 030, ¶2 at page 032, and page 045 of the 5/26/2022 Board packet.